 Daniel Pineda used to be an engineer.
-Now he’s the executive chef and restaurateur at the helm of Seddon’s new Mexican diner, Súperchido.
+Now he’s the executive chef and restaurateur at the helm of Seddon’s Mexican diner, Súperchido.

 The career change may seem unlikely, but for Pineda, it made perfect sense.
 He fell in love with the cuisine on a trip to the Americas and has been enamoured ever since.
 Back home he began recreating Mexican dishes, eventually developing his skills enough to launch a corporate catering company.
 Hospitality remained a side hustle until May 2021, when he left engineering behind to open Súperchido with his sister, Sarah Pineda, and partner Beatrice Nacor.